 Arthur Veitch has a passion for Willmore Wilderness and area photography and cinematography.
 Arthur won two BBC Wildlife Magazine camera trap awards.
 He has also received honorable mentions in the Monochrome Awards and Black & White Spider Awards; and won Wildlife Portrait Category, in the 2019 Wild Photo Contest.
 Arthur’s work has been published in a number of magazines including Canadian Geographic and National Wildlife.
 His photography hangs in some prominent museums.

 Arthur Veitch and Susan Feddema-Leonard were nominated for Best Cinematographers at the 2016 Alberta Film and Television Rosie Awards.

 Josh Hallock was born and raised in the Grande Cache area.
-His family roots go back to the early voyaguers who guided many of the early explores across the Canadian Rockies on horseback.
+His family roots go back to the early voyageurs who guided many of the early explores across the Canadian Rockies on horseback.
 Josh’s grandmother Helen Hallock, and great grandfather, Louis Delorme were both respected in the guiding and outfitting industry.
-Josh currenly works for the Town of Grande Cache, and is a great asset to the Willmore Wilderness Foundation Board of Directors.
+Josh currently works for Tourmaline Oil, and is a great asset to the Willmore Wilderness Foundation Board of Directors.

-Craig Ingersoll recently moved to Grande Cache from Edson, Alberta.
-He has worked with horses throughout his life.
-He has ridden in Willlmore Wilderness Park.
+Craig Ingersol has worked with horses throughout his life has ridden in Willmore Wilderness Park.
 He has been a great help in trail clearing trip preparations over the past few years; as well as in post trip support.
-Craig’s family members including two of his daughters, and granddaughers have travelled extensively in Willmore Wilderness Park.
+Craig’s family members including two of his daughters, and granddaughters have travelled extensively in Willmore Wilderness Park.
 Craig is a professional welder, and his skills are an asset to the Willmore Wilderness Foundation Board of Directors.